rearc-data/covid-19-chicago/product-description.md

+# Chicago COVID-19 Update Data | City of Chicago

-The source code used to automate the gathering, transforming, revising and publishing the data included with this product is avaiable at [https://github.com/rearc-data/covid-19-chicago](https://github.com/rearc-data/covid-19-chicago).
+The source code outlining how this product gathers, transforms, revises and publishes its datasets) is avaiable at [https://github.com/rearc-data/covid-19-chicago](https://github.com/rearc-data/covid-19-chicago).

 ## Product Description
 As this outbreak has spread globally, Chicago Department of Public Health is tracking the COVID-19 cases and deaths closely and is using data to guide its response.